 I don’t remember ever feeling less OK.

-I could tell dozens of similar stories that I experienced growing up with tetralogy of Fallot with pulmonary atresia, a complex congenital heart defect.
+I could tell dozens of similar stories that I experienced growing up with tetralogy of Fallot, a complex congenital heart defect.
 At 36, I am part of the first generation of congenital heart defect patients who have not only survived, but thrived into adulthood.
 Yet only recently have health care professionals studied the physical and psychological repercussions this group of patients have encountered from the trauma we endured since birth.

-By the end of 1987 I had four heart surgeries; a blalock-taussig shunt, and three open-heart, cardiac catheterizations, and so many chest x-rays that I should be glowing.
-I’ve gone into cardiac arrest, been intubated without sedation, and on ECMO.
+By the end of 1987 I had four heart surgeries; a BTT shunt, and three open-heart, cardiac catheterizations, and so many chest x-rays that I should be glowing.
+I’ve gone into cardiac arrest, been intubated without [proper] sedation, and held down more times than I would care to count.
 I endured all of this before patient-family centered care, before child life specialists, before treatment rooms, and most impressively, without narcotic pain medication.
 This was all before the development of Dilaudid and Fentanyl, a time before pain was subjective and continuously managed, especially in children.

 In my years as a pediatric cardiac ICU nurse at the Children’s Hospital of Philadelphia, the same hospital I had my surgeries, I worked with nurses who were there in what was called “The Norwood Era.”

-I’ve been told repeatedly Dr. Norwood was barbaric, he didn’t allow his patients to be administered pain medications- that the nurses would sneak Tylenol to take the edge off of our suffering.
+I’ve been told repeatedly Dr. Norwood was barbaric, he didn’t allow his patients to be administered pain medications- intra and post-operatively; that the nurses would sneak Tylenol to take the edge off of our suffering.

 This is the man who my parents, and many alike, claimed had “Hands of God.”
 He wouldn’t know me if I walked past him on the street, but his hands have been inside my open chest three times.
 He rewired and patched my heart back together so I could live.
 He developed a surgery to buy time for patients who were ALL going to die without it.